 These optimization problems (P1) and (P2) are equivalent to (P0).
-However, the (P1) has a box-constraint, whereas (P2) has a set of linear constraints.
+However, (P1) has a box constraint, while (P2) has a set of linear constraints.
 Algorithms that are invariant to any affine transformation of the search space must perform equivalently on these problems.
-We use these problems to assess the invariance.
+We use these problems to assess the invariance properties.